-- to any Ser ree Waived assessed by Jun Late Fee Waived assessed • A \$30 late fee or paid in full NO Shirts after June 1st. - To help us BE PREPARED and pay on time 🕴 - All payments must be made in full prior to your arrival at camp. - Any incidentals at camp can be settled at camp.
+- A \$20 fee will be assessed to any Scouter if not paid in full by June 10th.
+No guaranteed Shirts after June 1st. - To help us BE PREPARED and pay on time (2) - All payments must be made in full prior to your arrival at camp. - Any incidentals at camp can be settled at camp.